drshahizan/research-design/proposal/proposal24251/Albaagari10/readme.md

 ## Title: A Sentiment Analysis of Amazon Reviews Using Machine Learning Model

+## Abstract:
+Recently, Amazon has seen swift advancement.
+Consequently, online purchasing has increased, resulting in a rise in online customer reviews of products.
+The implicit sentiments in customer reviews significantly impact purchasing decisions, as consumers' perceptions of a product are shaped by the recommendations or grievances of other buyers.
+This research analyses the Amazon Reviews dataset and examines sentiment classification using several machine learning methodologies.
+Initially, the reviews were sanitised and subsequently reprocessed, followed by the execution of exploratory data analysis in this research.
+Ultimately, the VADER and Roberta models were created for sentiment analysis.
+The data frame for each model has been obtained.
+## Keywords:
+Sentiment Analysis, Machine Learning, VADER, Roberta

+## Research Objectives

+(a)	To conduct a preprocessing of the office products reviews datasets for sentiment analysis.
+(b)	To train a machine learningimodel that is capable of sorting customer evaluations into three unique sentimenticategories, namely positive, neutral, and negativeicategories
+(c)	To develop a dashboard that summarize the analysis and making conclusion of their behaviour.

+---

+## Scope of Work

+(a)	The data will be collected from Amazon reviews’2023 Repository.
+(b)	The programming language that is chosen is Python.
+(c)	Implementing the VADER and Roberta models for the sentiment analysis (d)	Sorting the customer reviews into positive, neutral, and negative categories.
+(e)	Building a dashboard using PowerBi for the behaviour of the customers.

+---

 ## Submission

 | No  | Chapter     |                                                 File |